 There are certain situations when you don’t want your form to be available for everyone.
-Some use cases are:
+For example:

 - Early-bird access for selected customers.

 - Limited time offers and discounts when selling products or services.

 - Private registration for an event.

 All these things have one thing in common, you need to find a way to only allow certain users to have access.
-And the best way to do that is to password protect your form.
+The best way to do that is to password protect your form.

 The idea of password protection, in general, has been around for a while now.
 There’s a chance you already password-protected a folder on your PC, a ZIP archive, an app on your mobile phone, or files made in Microsoft Office.
 The same thought applies to Jotform.
 You can password protect your forms so only those who know the password can view and submit them.